zelstart/employee-tracker/README.md

 [Demo](https://watch.screencastify.com/v/0PmO5dbjOQVaNxwEfTB6)
 If the link above isn't working for some reason, you can find a demo video in the /assets/demo-videos folder!

+Login to mysql + set up the database, tables and seeds by using `source db/schema.sql` and `source db/seeds.sql`.
 Ensure that you modify the `.env.example` file to contain your mysql user and password, and rename the file to `.env` Once you've installed the dependencies and set up your .env file, you can start the application by running: `npm start` Use the arrow keys to navigate through the menus and follow the prompts to perform various operations.

 ## Credits
 [Stack Overflow thread - mysql & inquirer](https://stackoverflow.com/questions/66626936/inquirer-js-populate-list-choices-from-sql-database).